drips-network/docs/docs/for-funders/fund-your-dependencies.md

 ![Confirm the details of yur Drip List](/img/drips-app/drip-lists/fund_your_dependencies_5.png)

 You will be prompted to sign two different transactions by your wallet.
 The first transaction approves the withdrawal of funds to top-up your drips account based on the top-up amount you chose and the second transaction creates your Drip List on chain based on the details you specified.
-Recpient
+Recipient
 You will need to sign both transactions using your wallet.
 The exact details of what this will look like will differ based on the type of wallet you're using.
 See <a href="/streaming-and-splitting/advanced/safe" target="_blank">here</a> for details about how to use a Safe with Drips.

-Once you have confirmed both transactions you may need to wait a few moments for them to excute, and assuming they succeed.... voila!
+Once you have confirmed both transactions you may need to wait a few moments for them to execute, and assuming they succeed.... voila!
 You have created your first Drip List and you will be sent to the Drips profile page for your account, where you can see your new Drip List along with your other account details.

 Congratulations and thank you for contributing to supporting FOSS as a public good!